citp/privacy-policy-historical/a/ad/add/addlinksuggest.com.md

-> *The following text is extracted and transformed from the addlinksuggest.com privacy policy that was archived on 2008-06-30.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20080630043033id_/http%3A//www.addlinksuggest.com/privacy.html) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the addlinksuggest.com privacy policy that was archived on 2008-12-16.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20081216033355id_/http%3A//www.addlinksuggest.com/privacy.html) for the most accurate reproduction.*

 # AddLinkSuggest::Privacy Policy

-**10 Free Tools for Search Engine Optimization**
----
   **Privacy Policy**

 iEntry reserves the right to change this policy at any time by notifying users through a notice posted on iEntry.com or by email, of the existence of a new privacy policy or any updates.